abhaypsxd/ds2-GA/analysis.md

 ### Contributions:

 - Piyush Dwivedi: Wrote the entire analysis, conducted research, and compiled the information.
 (20%)
-- Abhay Pratap Singh: Provided the statistical analysis and data visualization.
+- Abhay Pratap Singh: Did Data Sampling, provided sampling technique, conducted quantitative data analysis, and descriptives statistics, did the same for a sample brand (Toyota).
+Also provided graphical analysis for all the statistics.
 (20%)
 - Piyush Radheyshyam Panpaliya: Provided the required data and insights.
 (20%)
 - Suyash Bilmore: Latex creation and final editing.
 (13.33%)
 - Prabhat Kumar Sahu: Provided sources of data collection and Latex creation (13.33%)